AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 Initial quantitative experiments testing the removal of dissolved oxygen by the fluidized bed reactor showed that the dissolved oxygen concentration of the effluent water was higher than the dissolved oxygen concentration of the influent water.
 The subteam suspected that a faulty dissolved oxygen probe or incorrect probe calibration was the source of these results.

 The subteam tested the functionality of the dissolved oxygen probes by taking a reading while holding them in air.
-A correctly functioning probe would record a voltage of -0.17 V (the voltage is negative due to backwards wiring in the probe itself).
+A correctly functioning probe would record a voltage of -0.17 V (the voltage would be negative due to backwards wiring in the probe itself).
 As an additional test, the subteam used the same probe to measure the dissolved oxygen concentration in both the influent and effluent flow accumulators while the peristaltic pump was running at 70.0 RPM.
 The subteam compared these dissolved oxygen concentration readings to see if the effluent concentration was still higher than the influent concentration, as observed previously.

 ### Testing Pressure Difference versus Flow Rate

-The subteam observed that the pressure difference between the interior of the reactor and atmospheric pressure fluctuated when the flow rate was changed.
+The subteam observed that the pressure difference between the interior of the reactor and atmospheric pressure fluctuated when the flow rate changed.
 The subteam ran a brief experiment to explore this relationship.
 Starting at 30.0 RPM, the subteam recorded the pressure difference between the interior of the reactor and atmospheric pressure as flow rate was increased.
 The RPM of the peristaltic pump was increased by 5.0 RPM approximately every 30 seconds, to a maximum of 100.0 RPM.
 This gradual increase in RPM gave the pressure sensor reading enough time to settle.

 The following section of the report presents a discussion of the experimental data.